How to switch from Orange & take your mobile number to giffgaff

 - Your Orange account will remain active until your number has been ported over to the new network.
 After the transfer is complete, your Orange account will be automatically closed.

-Orange must issue you with a PAC number within 2 working days of
+Orange must issue you with a PAC number within 2 working hours

 "General Conditions of Entitlement".